Skip to the main content

 Tank farm operators report directly to station supervisors.
 They assume supervisory duties when station supervisors are absent.

 In other companies, control centre operators monitor and control pipeline activities for large regions.
-For example, they may control activities for all of Alberta and British Columbia from one centralized control centre.
+For example, they may control activities not only for Alberta, but also western Canada, all of Canada, and the United States.
 From control rooms, they:

 • Monitor operations, including measures of flow and product quality, storage levels, line balance, and leak detection